 The OES visited Violet Township Fire Station 591 on September 25, 2016.
 The Pickerington Fire Department was established as a volunteer organization in 1934, about seven years after a massive fire destroyed five buildings and threatened Pickerington’s entire business district.
 The department purchased its first fire truck, a 17-year-old tanker, and stored it in a private garage until a brick single-bay structure was built at 22 North Center Street in 1938.
 That building still stands today and is privately owned.
 The fire department bought its first new truck in 1941 from the Ford Motor Company, which remains in service for parades.
 In 1953, Pickerington residents passed a bond issue to build a larger fire station and expand service to the entire township, and as such, the department was renamed Violet Township Fire Department.

-Violet Township Fire Department remained a volunteer-based department for the next thirty years.
+The Violet Township Fire Department remained a volunteer-based department for the next thirty years.
 In 1986, the township hired Kenneth Taylor as the fire department’s first paid chief.
 He was put in charge of 26 volunteers and four full-time firefighters.
-Voters approved a levy in May 1988 to establish Violet Township Fire Department as a full-time, around-the-clock department, hiring an additional nine full-time firefighters.
-This forced the township trustees from the building.
+Voters approved a levy in May 1988 to establish the Violet Township Fire Department as a full-time, around-the-clock department, hiring an additional nine full-time firefighters.
+This forced the township trustees out of the building.
 They turned the second floor over to the fire department in December 1988.
-The fire department partitioned the second floor into the configuration in the photos below as it had previously been one big room with a separate restroom.
-The restroom had a few sinks, a toilet and a communal shower until 2007, when it was renovated into two restrooms, each with a toilet, sink and private shower.
+The fire department partitioned the second floor into the configuration in the photos below, as it had previously been one big room with a separate restroom.
+The restroom had a few sinks, a toilet, and a communal shower until 2007, when it was renovated into two restrooms, each with a toilet, sink, and private shower.

 A special thank you to Violet Township Fire Department Chief Mike Little for allowing us to photograph Station 591.
-Another thank you to Lieutenant Ron Metzger for showing us around and giving us the history of the station.
+Another thanks to Lieutenant Ron Metzger for showing us around and giving us the history of the station.